 Huayna Picchu is the mountain that stands next to Machu Picchu.
-It is a 45 minute hike to the top.
-Going back down is quite steep, if you are scared of heights.
-This is done after your tour of Machu Picchu.
+It is a 45-minute hike to the top.
+Going back down is quite steep if you are scared of heights.
+You would do this after your tour of Machu Picchu.
 The cost is $75.
-Arrangements need to be made at least one month in advance, due to popularity.
-Please understand that weather is out of our control.
+Arrangements need to be made at least one month in advance due to popularity.
+Please understand that the weather is out of our control.

 Inti Punku (or similar)

-This is a three star hotel and is based on sharing a room, either double, matrimonial or triple.
+Inti Punku (or similar) will be a three-star hotel with shared rooms as a Double, Matrimonial, or Triple.
 There is a single room surcharge of $30.
 Rooms all include private bathrooms, with hot showers and wifi.
-We can also upgrade your hotel, if you prefer.
+We can also upgrade your hotel if you prefer.
 Please remember, that the service you receive in Aguas Calientes may not be comparable to that of Cusco.
-Below is a list of possible upgrade options, but prices can be negotiated at most hotels in Aguas Calientes.
+Below you will find a list of possible upgrade options, but prices can be negotiated at most hotels in Aguas Calientes.